Financial Goals to Reach Before You Turn 30

 Save for a Down Payment on a Home

-A down payment for a home makes it easier to qualify for a mortgage.
-It also gives you more purchasing power to find the right home in the neighborhood that you want.
-Depending on your life choices, you may purchase your first home in your 20s, or you may wait until you are about 30.
+Depending on your life choices, you may purchase your first home in your 20s, or you may wait until you are in your 30s.
 It depends on your situation, single or married, and career choices.
 However, saving this money will help you be ready when the time comes.

 Focus on Your Career

-Take the time that you are in your 20s to establish good financial habits.
+It's important to take the time to establish good financial habits in your 20s.
 This means managing your credit well and fixing any mistakes like late payments that you have made in the past.
 It means creating and following your budget every month.
-It also means establishing a good emergency fund that can handle things like a surprise layoff or sudden illness.
-If you have these habits established, it will be easier to keep moving forward as life gets more complicated with kids, relationships or other career moves.